kyros200/poke-lair/README.md

 *Switching to Dark Type Store*

-On the right-side you can see your Pokémon team (*currently empty*), and on the left side you can see the options of Pokémon you can put on your team.
+On the right-side you can see your Pokémon team (*currently empty in the example*), and on the left side you can see the options of Pokémon you can put on your team.

 If you are having problems finding where are your favorite Pokémon, you can use the ***Search*** feature!